5 Tips for Building Your Own Remote Digital Marketing Team

 4. Deliberately Overcommunicate

-Mandy Brown, the CEO of Editorially, a collaborative writing platform that was recently bought by Vox Media, advocates that remote teams overcommunicate on purpose.
+Mandy Brown, the CEO of Editorially, a collaborative writing platform that was acquired by Vox Media, advocates that remote teams overcommunicate on purpose.
+She explains:

 5. Keep in the Loop Always